 Up to your preferences and comfort.
 If you are taller than 6’2, you will need to curl your toes up.
 The top bunk will safely hold up to 350 pounds, the bottom bed would be more suitable for more weight.

 Why does VanGo Auto restrict their Vanagon rentals to the Midwest region – MN, WI, ND, SD, IA, IL, and Upper MI?

 Because these are 1980s vans, it’s important to keep these gems closer to home.
 They are safe and reliable; however, if any breakdown did occur (knock on wood), we could better take care of you and take care of our classic Vanagons.
 Also, there’s so much to explore in the Midwest – enjoy what we have in our own backyard!

 How does the VW Vanagon drive?

 Vanagons drive with ease and have an awesome turning radius.
 Don’t worry about lugging a huge cumbersome boat around, the Vanagons are much more forgiving than that and park in a normal parking spot.
 They are a little long and the driver sits over the wheels, so pay attention to your turns and take them a little wide.

 Why is there a minimum rental of 3-nights?

 After each customer returns a Vanagon rental, we not only take a lot of time detail cleaning all the gear and the Vanagons but we perform a very thorough inspection on each camper.
-Because of this intensive process (up to 2 1/2 hours each turn), short-term Vanagon rentals do not make sense.
+Because of this intensive process (up to 3 hours each turn), short-term Vanagon rentals do not make sense.
 You are welcome to book a one or two night rental; however, will pay for three nights.
 FYI – at the end of the year, the rentals that weren’t used due to this scenario, will be donated to a family in need for the following camp season.